Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • log receipts for every external action

-• build a small eval pack around the top real failure cases
+• build a small eval pack around real top failures

 Related reading